ludovicoforace/ct-nd/README.md

 - What about collision with other rovers in the plateau?

 My answer to those was:
-- A rover won't move if it has reached its plateau boundary (the plateau boundaries are set at plateau instantiation)
+- A rover will ignore moving instructions that would bring it beyond its plateau boundary (the plateau boundaries are set at plateau instantiation)
-- A rover won't move if the place where it is supposed to move is occupied by another rover (the `grid` property keep track of already occupied space in the plateau)
+- A rover will ignore moving instructions if the places where it is supposed to move are occupied by another rover (the `grid` property keep track of already occupied space in the plateau)

 ## Install
 ```sh